-Christopher served two years in the U.S. Peace Corps in Guatemala, where he worked in rural youth development in Huehuetenango.
-He has co-authored and edited three travel books, including guides to Peru and Ecuador as well as a collection of travel stories from different writers around the world.
-He is currently teaching literature at the Universidad San Francisco de Quito.
+Christopher W. Minster, Ph.D., served two years in the U.S. Peace Corps in Guatemala, where he worked in rural youth development in Huehuetenango.
+He has coauthored and edited three travel books, including guides to Peru and Ecuador as well as a collection of travel stories from different writers around the world.
+Minster also spent eight years writing numerous articles, particularly focusing on Latin American history and culture, for ThoughtCo.
+He is currently teaching literature at the Universidad San Francisco de Quito in Equador.

-He received his bachelor's degree from Penn State in Spanish in 1991, following that up with a master's in Spanish from the University of Montana in 1997.
-He received his PhD in Spanish from Ohio State in 2005.
-He is a specialist in Latin American Literature and History, having written his dissertation about the colonial era in the Americas.
+Christopher W. Minster, Ph.D., received his bachelor's degree from Penn State University in Spanish in 1991, following that up with a master's in Spanish from the University of Montana in 1997.
+He received his Ph.D. in Spanish from Ohio State University in 2005, where he also worked as a teaching assistant for six years.
+He is a specialist in Latin American literature and history, having written his dissertation about the colonial era in the Americas.

 ThoughtCo is a premier reference site focusing on expert-created education content.

 We are one of the top-10 information sites in the world as rated by comScore, a leading Internet measurement company.

 Every month, more than 13 million readers seek answers to their questions on ThoughtCo.

 For more than 20 years, Dotdash brands have been helping people find answers, solve problems, and get inspired.

 We are one of the top-20 largest content publishers on the Internet according to comScore, and reach more than 30% of the U.S. population monthly.